Resolving installation issues

-You have installed the correct type of memory module (see Specifications for requirements).
+You have installed the correct type of memory module (see Memory module installation rules and order for requirements).

 All banks of memory are enabled.
-The solution might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
+The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.

-There is no memory mismatch when the solution is at the minimum memory configuration.
+There is no memory mismatch when the server is at the minimum memory configuration.

-Reseat the memory modules, and then restart the solution.
+Reseat the memory modules, and then restart the server.